rajrao/mypublicnotes/SQL/recursive-cte-ultimate-parent.md

 **Modified solution using ChatGPT help** (prompt: I have an account table with ID and ParentId.
 ParentId references Id.
 Can you write a query that returns the ultimate parent for all accounts in account table)

+This is the best solution!
+Cant believe I used to use a window function to do this!
 ```sql
 WITH RECURSIVE cte(id,parentid,ultimate_parent_id, level) AS (
   SELECT id, parentid, id as ultimate_parent_id, 1 as level